 Your child's bodily fluids may be tested.
 This can be done with blood tests.

-- For serious cases, rectal irrigation and IV antibiotics are used.
-For rectal irrigation, a catheter will be gently pushed into the colon.
-Salt water will be pushed in through the catheter.
-It will slowly drain out.
-This allows gas and stool to come out of the rectum.
-Rarely, surgery is required to treat HAEC.
+- Rectal irrigation—A catheter will be pushed into the colon.
+Salt water will be pushed through it to allow gas and stool to come out of the rectum.

 Healthy Children—American Academy of Pediatrics